Water Hardness Map

 HOME > US WATER HARDNESS MAP

-Another issue with the water filtration industry is that one problem is solved, but another problem is created.
-Like when your doctor prescribes medicine for high blood pressure and informs you it will cause nausea.
+Another issue with the water filtration industry addressing one issue by creating multiple issues.
+When your doctor prescribes medicine for high blood pressure and informs you it will cause nausea.
 Another medicine is prescribed to you for the nausea.
 Same with water filtration.
 Here are the issues:

 Ion exchange (water softener):